SeigaK/DiscordSelfBot/ReadMe.md

 This is a basic discord bot made for my own account, it serves some "useful" commands.

 Made By: Fabricio20
+Thanks to:
-Thanks to: Minn (For providing delete history method)
+-   Minn (For providing delete history method)
+-   Sponges (For providing copypastas)
 Using:
 - Lombok
 - Jsoup